Final Grade Calculator

 Solving the weighted-average equation for the final exam score gives a clear number to aim for.
 If the answer is above 100, the target isn't reachable from the final alone — you'd need extra credit or a higher current grade.

 If the answer is at or below zero, you've already locked in the target no matter what you score on the final.
+You can confidently invest study time elsewhere.

 Common mistakes